 Annex B – Maritime Frequency Allocations

-The table below sets out the various current maritime frequency allocations as allocated by ITU Radio Regulation.
+The table below sets out the various current maritime frequency allocations as allocated by ITU Radio Regulations.
 Due to the size, footnotes to the allocation in the ITU Radio Regulation are not included.
-Please refer to Article 5 in the ITU Radio Regulation, Edition of 2012.
+Please refer to Article 5 in the ITU Radio Regulation, Edition of 2016.